 - GPU shortage and Nvidia’s crackdown.
 Crypto miners are in gamers' crosshairs as GPUs get snatched off the shelves for crypto generation.
 Nvidia is taking action against this by implementing crypto limiters on some graphics cards (e.g. RTX 3060 Ti, 3070 and 3080), which drastically reduces their mining performance.

 How to mine Shiba Inu

 To get started on mining SHIB, you’ll need a Shiba Inu wallet — this will collect all your SHIB rewards once you’ve reached your payout threshold.
-I recommend Atomic Wallet (on Android and iOS).
+I recommend Coinbase Wallet (opens in new tab) (on Android and iOS).

 When you sign up for an account, make sure you keep the provided seed phrase (a string of 12 words) in a safe place.
 If you get a new device, you’ll need it for security purposes.
 If you lose it, you can never — and I mean never — retrieve your seed phrase (not even through customer support, which is barely existent).
 And you won’t have access to your crypto wallet anymore.